enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/cracked_amethyst_knot.md

   "required_advancements": [
     "trickster:cracked_amethyst_knot"
   ],
-  "ordinal": 15
+  "ordinal": 26
 }
 ```

 It seems that Amethyst had a little more potential than imagined!
 By cracking an Amethyst Knot, this potential is unlocked, instantly recharging the Knot back to twice its original capacity.
-This means their mana output can be effectively tripled before they become obsolete.
+This means its mana output can be effectively tripled before it becomes obsolete.

 ;;;;;